0x80/firestore-hooks/README.md

 ## Usage

 The API is optimized for globally configured collection refs.
-I think it is good practice to reuse these refs when referring to collections, because it prevents repetition and typos.
+I think it is good practice to reuse these refs when referring to collections, because it reduces boilerplate and prevents typos.

 For example, create a global file like `refs.ts`: